blackfennec-org/blackfennec/docs/source/project/standards/definition_of_scrum.rst

-.. _Definition of Scrum:
+.. _definition_of_scrum:

 Definition of Scrum
 ===================
 This document defines the definition of Scrum used in this project.
-This document can be edited during e.g. `Sprint Retrospective`_
+This document can be edited during e.g. a :ref:`sprint retrospective <sprint_retrospective>`

 Daily Scrum
 ^^^^^^^^^^^